 As early as August 2016, mBank's majority shareholder, Commerzbank, published its coal policy which is considered to be one of the most progressive in the world.
 The fact that mBank was not included in the policy was all the more surprising.
 The exclusion of the subsidiary from its coal strategy by a large bank was an unprecedented situation.
 In April 2018, representatives of Polish social organisations for the first time called on mBank to publish a climate policy and to stop financing companies planning new coal-based projects. mBank grants loans and credits to the largest coal energy utilities in Poland such as PGE, ZE PAK, Enea and Energa.

-The policy of the parent company, Commerzbank, not only ends financing of projects for new coal mines and power plants, but also limits financing of individual power plant components and coal-related infrastructure, such as the expansion of rail networks or ports of loading.
+The policy of the parent company, Commerzbank, ends financing of projects for new coal mines and power plants.
 The bank also expects its German clients from the energy supply sector to limit the share of electricity generated from coal (based on their production performance) to below 30 per cent by the end of 2021.
 A corresponding cap of 50 per cent is expected for clients based outside of Germany. mBank's long-awaited statement only pales in comparison.

 ‘Yesterday's declaration by mBank to stop financing mines and coal-fired power plants is a long-awaited step in the right direction,’ comments Kuba Gogolewski, a financial campaigner from ‘Development YES Open-Pit Mines NO’ Foundation, who participated in mBank’s Annual General Meeting.
 ‘However, mBank is committed to supporting the coal sector primarily through corporate loans and bond issues.
 The real test for mBank this year will be the gradual phasing out of revolving loans and the lack of new corporate loans for utilities which are planning new coal-fired power plants: ENEA, ENERGA, PGE and those planning new mines: PGE, ZE PAK, Bogdanka, PGG, Tauron.’